My young Bottom at The Bristol Old Vic Theatre School.

 The brilliant Heath Lamberts as Cyrano de Bergerac, and me as his best friend LeBret, at the Shaw Festival and Royal Alex in Toronto, directed by Derek Goldby.

 Chiron, Titus Andronicus, directed by Brian Bedford, starring Bill Hutt, at Stratford, Ontario.
+Bill was astonishing as Titus, especially before he baked my head in a pie for my mother to eat.

 Professional Acting Resume